jeffrschneider/BaseAgent/README.md

 ## Agent Can Interoperate Via Standards
 - Most agents can just chat with each other.
 Some agents choose to use a standard to communicate capabilities that they have implemented.
 - One Agent can ask another Agent if they want to use a standard, and which one.
 - AGNTCY offers an Agent Connect Protocol Specification: See https://docs.agntcy.org/pages/introduction.html and https://github.com/agntcy/acp-spec
+- Antrhopic offers Model Context Protocol (MCP): see https://modelcontextprotocol.io/introduction and https://spec.modelcontextprotocol.io/specification/2024-11-05/

 ## Self Educating
 - The system has the ability to acquire knowledge in the form of documents (stored information), and processes (generated code).